Sunday services in church

 This Service is for 3rd July, and has been prepared by Rev John Yarrien.

 Local provision (Circuit online services)

-YouTube Service for 2 May - led by the Soul Space team in Bridport, looking this week at Genesis 3 & 4, with Peter reflecting on Choices and Consequences.
+YouTube Service for 1 August - this service was led by the Soul Space team at Bridport, with a focus this week on Psalm 139.

-For those unable to attend the live services at UCD, recordings of all the Sunday services will be made available on the UCD YouTube channel.
+For those unable to attend the live services at UCD, recordings of most Sunday services will be made available on the UCD YouTube channel.
 This means that everyone will still be able to see the services after they have taken place - if you 'subscribe' to this YouTube channel, it will be easier to find the services later.
 We hope this will be a helpful development, even though there will obviously be a delay between the service taking place and the edited video appearing on the site.

 National provision (online)

 Members may wish to access the national Methodist Church resources, which include downloadable service sheets for use at any time in your own home, as well as links for live streamed services and prayers at specific times.
 They also provide links to more general online resources for use during the week through ROOTS.
 The national URC Church has also produced an extensive list of churches across the country offering live streaming acts of worship, sermons as podcasts or audio files, or offering recordings of services for people who are unable to access church.